SmallSharpToolsOpenSource/CircleButton/README.md

 ## CocoaPods

-CircleButtons is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+CircleButton is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod 'CircleButton', '~> 1.0'